djp424/justice/README.md

 # The Justice Theme
 A new starter theme for WordPress based off of underscores.

+### Goals for the The Justice Theme

+* Use gulp.js to automate common theme checks.
+* Use Browser Sync to reload the page and give the average developer more features.
+* Use a JS templating platform to separate the front end and the backend.
+* Create a style guide and make it easy to integrate new elements onto the page.

 ### General Underscores Documentation

 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.